-- Close the door.

-The open door warning light should go

-- 4. Turn the ignition key to "ON", but do not start the engine.
+- 3. Close the door.
+The open door warning light should go off. - 4.
+Turn the ignition key to "ON", but do not start the engine.

 All the service reminder indicators except the open door warning light should come on.
 The "ABS" and "VSC" warning lights, low tire pressure warning light and engine oil replacement reminder light go off after a few seconds.
 The SRS warning light goes off after about 6 seconds.
-(The "TRAC OFF" indicator light and slip indicator light also come on and go off after a few seconds.)
+(The "TRAC OFF" indicator light, slip indicator light, "AIR-BAG ON" indicator light and "AIRBAG OFF" indicator light also come on and go off after a few seconds.)